Arthropoda

 - Body is divided into 2 or 3 sections

-- Has distinctive jointed appendages, may be modified in a number of ways to form antennae, mouthparts and reproductive organs
+- Has distinctive jointed appendages, may be modified in a number of ways to form antennae, mouthparts and reproductive organ

 - Do have a nervous system including a brain and ganglia